Quality Assurance TBC

 11:30am-12:30pm

-CPD:
+CPD: 1

 Our Speaker

-Michael is currently the Head of Clinical Operations at CFEH and has been working at the Centre since its inception in 2009.
-Prior to this, Michael had a diverse range of clinical experience, working in private practice before undertaking locum work Australia-wide and in the UK, as well as running an optical charity and working in two different ophthalmology practices.
+Michael is currently the Head of Clinical Operations at Centre for Eye health and an Optometry Advancement Advisor for Optometry Australia.
+Prior to this, Michael has had a diverse range of clinical experience, working in private practice and as a staff optometrist at UNSW before undertaking locum work Australia-wide and in the UK, as well as running an optical charity and working in two different ophthalmology practices.

 Michael Yapp